davida26/davida26.github.io/_posts/2016-03-27-setting-up-https-ssl-on-github-pages.md

 #### 6. Grab yourself a beer

+Congratulations!
 You have now added https to your site.